Empathic technologies: children, toys and schools

 McStay cited/discussed in UNICEF (2020) Policy guidance on AI for children (input from McStay on Emotional AI)

-Emotional AI and Children: Parents, Ethics, Governance (2020 Report)
+McStay, A. and Rosner, G. (2020) Emotional AI and Children: Parents, Ethics, Governance for HDI+Network.